vinny2020/golang-projects/README.md

 # golang-projects

-From Hello world to a web application to a useful library.
+My code for the examples and exercises from the Go Programming Language book.
-Just a place for a veteran Java programmer to get up to speed in Go.
+This is a place for a veteran Java programmer to get up to speed in Go.